She moved her family to build her ‘Shangri-La’. Then she was shot dead

 “I know many, many foreigners who have experienced home invasion robberies and I would not have come here if I had any idea of how close to home such attacks would be.
 It is essential that one have intimidating dogs and bars on one’s windows.”

-Ms Benedict-Basilla told The Independent the family had been especially on edge after an expat neighbour was shot dead trying to repel a home invasion.
+Ms Benedict-Bacilla told The Independent the family had been especially on edge after an expat neighbour was shot dead trying to repel a home invasion.

 The gunmen’s modus operandi in that case was eerily similar to the attack that killed Francesca, she said.

 The homeowner had confronted a group of assailants as they tried to break in, and was shot dead.
-Ms Benedict-Basilla believes they could be the same group that targeted her family.
+Ms Benedict-Bacilla believes they could be the same group that targeted her family.

 The family are holding out hope of finding justice for Francesca, but say not enough is being done to make the town safe for the vibrant community of artists and retirees who have made it their home.